FruitbatM/airmed-doc-app/TESTING.md

   - Samsung Galaxy Tab A (Chrome for Android & Samsung Internet)
   - Lenovo ThinkBook 13S (Chrome, Microsoft Edge & Firefox)

+The results were consistent, the website is platform-cross compatible and responsive.
+Furthermore, using DevTools I checked responsiveness for different screen sizes for mobile and tablet devices.
+Several issues were found and fixed all described under Encountered Issues section.

 # Encountered Issues